-The Yosemite Art Center offers a selection of original art and art supplies, as well as four-hour art workshops daily (see pg.
+The Yosemite Art Center offers a selection of original art and art supplies, as well as four hour art workshops daily (see pg.
 6).
-Located near the Village Store, the Center is open 9am to noon and 1pm to 4:30pm daily.
-See full schedule of Yosemite Conservancy art workshops at yosemiteconservancy.org/art
+Located near the Village Store, the Center is open 9am to noon and 1pm to 4:30pm.

-Yosemite Theater LIVE!
+Yosemite Theater

-Yosemite Theater LIVE! offers entertainment and inspiration through a variety of live theater performances.
-Revel as park ranger Shelton Johnson and other performers bring the park' adventures to life!
-Tickets \$8 adults, \$4 children at Yosemite Conservancy bookstores & DNC Tour Desks.
+Yosemite Theater offers entertainment and inspiration through a variety of live theater performances.
+Revel as park ranger Shelton Johnson and other performers bring the park's adventures to life!
+Tickets \$8 adults, \$4 children.

 In Yosemite Village next to the Valley Visitor Center, the gallery is open daily from 9am to 6pm.
-The gallery offers the work of Ansel Adams, other photographers and artists, camera walks, workshops, and classes.
-Activities are listed on the front porch.
+The gallery offers the works of Ansel Adams, contemporary photographers, and other artists.
+See page 6 for photo walk times.
+For more information, call 209/372-4413, or visit www.anseladams.com.